lolo859/vodka-dev/docs/readme.md

 This project is licensed under the GNU General Public License v3.0 (GPLv3).
 For full details, please refer to the [LICENSE](./LICENSE) file included in this repository.
 You can also use `--license` on the executable file to see the license.

-Note that this project depends on third-party libraries such as Boost, nlohmann/json, termcolor, and base64 by czkz, all of which are compatible with the GPLv3 license.
+Note that this project depends on third-party libraries all of which are compatible with the GPLv3 license.